 Flag of Wisconsin

-About the state flag of Wisconsin
+Facts about the state flag of Wisconsin

 1. The Wisconsin state flag was first adopted in 1863 at the request of Civil War regiments wanting the flag for battlefield use.
 A committee was formed by the state legislature to specify the design of the flag.
 Wisconsin statutes added the specific flag design in 1913.